fnl/medic/README.rst

 to get rid of all entities that will be updated or should be removed (PMIDs listed as ``DeleteCitation``\ s)::

-  # parse an update file:
+  # parse a MEDLINE update file:
-  medic parse --update medline14n1234.xml.gz
+  medic --update parse medline14n1234.xml.gz

   # delete updated and DeleteCitation records:
   medic --pmid-lists delete delete.txt